DigitalPiranesi/IIIF-Manifest-Library/README.md

 ```

 ## Documentation
 Documentation is included as comments on each appropriate method and class declaration.
+Eventually, usage documentation will be written and published here.

 ### Useful Reading
 * [TypeScript handbook](https://www.typescriptlang.org/docs/handbook/intro.html)